qiangyao1988/qiangyao1988.github.io/_pages/about.md

 # 📖 Educations
 - *2019.09 - 2024.05 (expected)*, Doctor of Philosophy in Computer Science, Wayne State University
 - *2018.09 - 2019.12*, Master of Science in Computer Science, Wayne State University
 - *2006.09 - 2010.07*, Bachelor of Science in Computer Science, Wayne State University

+# 📖 Experience
+- *2019.09 - 2024.05 (expected)*, Doctor of Philosophy in Computer Science, Wayne State University
+- *2018.09 - 2019.12*, Master of Science in Computer Science, Wayne State University
+- *2006.09 - 2010.07*, Bachelor of Science in Computer Science, Wayne State University